 Nowadays, we share the bounty at a twice-weekly summer/fall market in Saratoga’s High Rock Park.
 From May through October, hundreds of people shop with over 50 vendors under three soaring pavilions and down the lawn.

-From November to April, our Saratoga market flourishes inside the Lincoln Baths building at Saratoga Spa State Park, providing wintertime access to farm-fresh products from 40+ vendors, and a pleasant community gathering spot during the colder months.
+From November to April, our Saratoga market flourishes inside the Lincoln Baths building at Saratoga Spa State Park, providing wintertime access to farm-fresh products from 30+ vendors, and a pleasant community gathering spot during the colder months.

 In addition to Saratoga Springs, we now run summer/fall markets in Malta and Clifton Park.

 Local Products from Four Counties

 The Saratoga Farmers’ Market Association runs local “producer-only” markets.
 This standard requires that vendors to grow or produce their goods in Saratoga, Schenectady, Rensselaer, or Washington counties and ensures that products are fresh and unique, not purchased for re-sale.
 In this way, sales provide economic, ecological, and social support to local communities.
 (The Board occasionally approves vendors from outside our core counties who bring products not readily available at the market.)